Contact us now: Call Zoe on 07837 717 939

 “I can remember a lot of people at that time saying Yoshinao Nanbu was the Bruce Lee of Karate.

-Much like Yoshinao Nanbu’s early years, we tried judo for well over 12 months.
-All of my friends, classmates, and the people I trained Karate with, including my instructor Alan “Butch” White, trained and tried it.
+We tried Nanbudo for well over 12 months.
+All of my colleagues, and the people I trained Karate with, including my instructor Alan “Butch” White, trained and tried it.
 We came away in the end and decided that it was not for us.
 It developed massively in Scotland; they took it on and enjoyed it, but personally, it was not for me.

-At that time, we had a chief instructor by the name of Alan Hunt Fiston, I believe.
+At that time, we had a chief instructor by the name of Alan Hunt, I believe.
 Butch White was my instructor for many years throughout all of my Karate training.
-He was an incredible instructor, very bright.
-Butch never lost against the Japanese in competition.
+He was an incredible instructor, very tough!
+Butch never lost against the Japanese in team competition kumite.
 He was an incredible competitor and a very brutal instructor.
 I learned so much from him, and there were some very tough days.”

 “I will never forget when he kicked me so hard in the stomach during a demonstration that I shot back about 6 feet, smashed into the wall at Kidderminster Harriers Football Club, and left an imprint of myself in the plasterboard.
 Ever since that day, I started to practice hundreds and hundreds of sit-ups.
 Eventually, I could do 300 sit-ups in one go.
-It was pretty intense training, but I’m not tired or moaning at all.
-It makes you the person you are.
+It was pretty intense training.
+It certainly makes you the person you are.

 There was some incredible training and incredible people like Simon Stone, Calvin Collins, Jim Kaczer, Brian Slater, etc. Some great people and tough times.

-When it came to straight Karate, that was interesting.
-I did quite well and, over a period of five years, I won the British Sankukai Karate Kata and also the Kumite.
+When it came to straight Karate (no competing against Kung Fu, Taekwondo etc).
+I did quite well over a period of five years, I won the British Sankukai Karate Kata and also the Kumite.
 I had been training in Thai boxing for many years, which is another story.

-I came back into Karate just to try it and went up to the British Championships in Scotland, either Edinburgh or Glasgow.
+I came back into Karate competition (after going deep into training Muay Thai boxing for many years) just to try my hand at it, just out of interest and went up to the British Championships in Scotland, either Edinburgh or Glasgow.
 I remember entering the individual black belts, the kata black belt, and the team events.
 We won the team event, I won the kata, and I went into the individual kumite.

 I was up against the previous year’s winner, his name was Simon Spittle if I recall correctly.
 That was the final, which I won.
 It was a fantastic experience.
 In the team event, it was quite interesting because I had been doing Thai boxing for many years.
-In Thai boxing, you control your sparring speed, looking for openings, loosening people up, and gauging them with jabs, crosses, etc. Karate, in some respects, is much more of a competition point-scoring affair and quicker.
-Anyway, I was slow, so I started…
+In Thai boxing, you control your speed, looking for openings, loosening people up, and gauging them with jabs, crosses, etc. Karate, in some respects, is much more of a competition point-scoring affair and quicker.
+I was slow, at the start…

 After that victory in the championships, I remember Butch giving out the trophies at the end.
 He put his arms around my shoulders and whispered in my ear, “You came, you saw, you conquered.”
 I’ll never forget that.
-It was quite a humbling moment, and I think Butch was quite proud that one of his guys had come up.
+It was quite a humbling moment, and I think Butch was quite proud that one of his guys had come up and done what I did.
 It was a proud moment for me.”